 Greg Horowitt is a serial entrepreneur, investor, author, and innovation systems architect.
 He currently is a Managing Director of Jun Capital as well as a member of the Society of Kauffman Fellows.
 He is the Director of Innovation at the University of California, San Diego, and also serves as an adjunct lecturer at Stanford University.
 He has spent 25+ years working in startups, venture capital, and is one of the pioneers in the field of innovation ecosystems.
 Greg is the co-author of the bestselling book, The Rainforest: The Secret to Building the Next Silicon Valley and is a trusted advisor to such notable organizations as the US State Department, Aspen Institute, University of California, World Bank, and Inter-American Development Bank, in addition to his role as a Senior Fellow with the Global Federation of Competitiveness Councils.
 He has worked in several executive and investment roles including a Berkshire Hathaway operating company, and continues his work today as an investor, advisor, and board member of multiple entrepreneurial startups.

 Information for UC San Diego Affiliates (Students, Faculty, and Staff)

-This course is FREE for students, faculty, and staff of UC San Diego.
-To request complimentary enrollment, please contact Nathan Owens at firstname.lastname@example.org and provide your student or employee ID number.
+The registration fee for UC San Diego students, faculty, and staff is $50.
+To request the discount code, please contact Nathan Owens at firstname.lastname@example.org and provide your student or employee ID number.

 For students, this course is co-curricular record (CCR) approved.
 To receive CCR credit, you must complete 7 of 9 sessions.